Poisson manifolds of strong compact type over 2-tori: Background on K3 surfaces and the Poisson structure on the universal family

 \subsection{Moduli spaces and universal families}

-There are two moduli spaces and corresponding families for K3 surfaces: one takes into account the K\"{a}hler structure and one only the complex structure.
+There are two moduli spaces and corresponding families for K3 surfaces: one takes into account the K\"{a}hler structure and the other only considers the complex structure.
 We start now with the latter.

-\begin{defi} A \emph{marked K3 surface} is a pair $(X,\varphi)$ consisting of a K3 surface $X$ and a \emph{marking} $\varphi$, i.e. an isometry $\varphi:H^2(X,\Z)\to L$.
+\begin{defi} A \emph{marked K3 surface} is a pair $(X,\varphi)$ consisting of a K3 surface $X$ and a \emph{marking} $\varphi$, \emph{i.e.} an isometry $\varphi:H^2(X,\Z)\to L$.
 Two marked K3 surfaces are \emph{equivalent} if there is a bihomolorphism between them intertwining the markings.
 The \emph{moduli space of marked K3 surfaces} is the set of equivalence classes:

 \end{defi}